PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/PenguinScript.md

 You can also break out of loops using the `break` keyword, and go to the next iteration of the loop using the `continue` keyword.

+### Try/Catch/Finally

+Try/Catch/Finally allows you to deal with control flow and errors better.

+The syntax is `try stmt` followed by `catch errorVar stmt`, `finally stmt`, or both.

+If an error occurs in the `try stmt`, the error will be caught and the stmt in catch will be executed with `errorVar` set to the error object (we will discuss error objects later).

+Regardless of if the try or catch executed correctly, returned, broke or continued in a loop, if finally is present, the statement inside `finally stmt` will be executed.

 ### Braces

 Braces allow you to define a new scope, and also execute multiple statements where only one would be expected.